 The two most studied and discussed cannabinoids are:

 - Tetrahydrocannabinol, or THC, causes psychoactive “high” and mental impairment when using marijuana.

-- Cannabidiol, or CBD, which does not have any psychoactive properties and has been studied for its many positive health benefits.
+- Cannabidiol, or CBD, does not have any psychoactive properties and has been studied for its many positive health benefits.